MikeDanSan/gcp-devops-project/README.md

 * Add branch protection rule
 * Require a pull request before merging
 * Options of how strict the pull request is chosen.

+## Adding code to repo so the project has an application

+### Docker flask application

+- This application is written in python
+- It will be deployed on GKE